build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ```bash
 docker build -t save-embedding-vectordb .
 ```
-3. After the build completes, tag your image so you can push the image to this repository:
+3. After the build completes, tag the image so we can push the image to this repository:
 ```bash
 docker tag save-embedding-vectordb:latest <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com/save-embedding-vectordb:latest
 ```
-4. Run the following command to push this image to your newly created AWS repository:
+4. Run the following command to push this image to the newly created Amazon ECR repository:
 ```bash
 docker push <AWS Account Number>.dkr.ecr.us-east-1.amazonaws.com/save-embedding-vectordb:latest
 ```
-Once the image is uploaded to Amazon ECR repository, it should resemble the image below:
+Once the Docker image is uploaded to Amazon ECR repository, it should resemble the image below:

 ![ECR Image for Saving the embeddings into Vector DB](images/save-embeddings-vectordb-ecr.png)